 Data Transcription and Annotation

-When NLP models are trained, one has to differ between supervised and unsupervised learning.
-In supervised learning, labeled data is used to train a model while in unsupervised learning there are no labels necessary.
+When NLP models are trained, it is important to differentiate between supervised and unsupervised learning.
+In supervised learning, labeled data are used to train a model, while in unsupervised learning, there are no labels.

 For supervised learning algorithms in NLP, we need labeled data.
 This means that depending on the NLP task, we need to transcribe and / or annotate the data set used to train a model with additional metadata.
-This process is necessary to make the data understandable to machines.
+This process is necessary to make the data understandable to the computer.

-In order to build a model for speech recognition, it is necessary to have a vast number of transcribed data available.
+In order to build a model for speech recognition, it is necessary to have a vast amount of transcribed data available.
 Speech transcription is about the conversion of spoken words into text – be it orthographic or phonetic transcripts.

 In orthographic transcription, the standard spelling system of the target language is used to convert speech into text.
-In phonetic transcription, a text is transcribed into phones (i.e., speech sounds) using symbols like the international phonetic alphabet (IPA).
-Nowadays, especially for languages like English, there are powerful speech-to-text models which can be used to transform spoken language into text.
-However, for other languages there is still a lack of fully transcribed data corpora.
+In phonetic transcription, a text is transcribed into phones (i.e., speech sounds) using symbols like the International Phonetic Alphabet (IPA).
+Nowadays, especially for languages like English, there are powerful speech-to-text models that can be used to transform spoken language into text.
+However, for other languages there a still a lack of fully transcribed data corpora.

 Text annotation refers to the process of adding labels to text files about their content.
 There are several types of text annotation.
 The most important types are illustrated in the figure below.